jmistr13/WESS/README.md

 # Running the Frontend
 To run the frontend webserver and data collection, we recommend using the [runDash.sh](DataAnalysis/runDash.sh) script.
 You will likely need to modify the paths to point to your python virtual environment, as well where you install the project files.
-Note the [requirements.txt](requirements.txt) file list the python packages necessary.
+Note the [requirements.txt](requirements.txt) file lists the python packages necessary.
 We recommend using [Python 3.10](https://www.python.org/downloads/release/python-3100/) to run the frontend, due to dependency issues with some packages.

 # Developers: